 Thomas Edison State College is an Equal Opportunity/Affirmative Action institution.
-In the operation of its programs and activities (including admissions counseling and advisement), the College affords equal opportunity to qualified individuals regardless of race, color, religion, sex, national origin, ethnic group, affectional or sexual orientation, atypical hereditary or cellular blood trait, age, disability, marital/familial status or liability for military service.
-This is in accord with Title VII of the Civil Rights Act of 1964 (which prohibits discrimination on the basis of race, color and/or national origin), Title XII of the Education Amendment of 1972 (which prohibits sex discrimination), Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990 (which prohibits discrimination against otherwise qualified people with disabilities) and other applicable laws and regulations.
+In the operation of its programs and activities (including admissions, counseling and advisement), the College affords equal opportunity to qualified individuals regardless of race, color, religion, sex, national origin, age, disability, ancestry, place of birth, marital status or liability for military service.
+This is in accord with Title VI of the Civil Rights Act of 1964 (which prohibits discrimination on the basis of race, color and/or national origin), Title XII of the Education Amendment of 1972 (which prohibits sex discrimination), Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990 (which prohibits discrimination against otherwise qualified people with disabilities) and other applicable laws and regulations.
 Inquiries may be directed to Esther H. Paist, Affirmative Action officer and designated employee for Section 504 Handicap Regulations Compliance and Section 506 The Americans with Disabilities Act, Thomas Edison State College, 101 W. State St., Trenton, NJ 08608-1176.